HamuzaDesu/Gaming-Website/README.md

 # Gaming-Website

-Just a simple website i made getting used to using bootstrap, css and javascript.
-Oh and using API's
+Just a simple website i made to get used to using Bootstrap, CSS, Javascript and API requests.